ibm-cloud-docs/vmware-service/common/ha.md

 ## What level of availability does {{site.data.keyword.cloud_notm}} offer?
 {: #ha-service}

-Service level objectives (SLOs) describe the design points that the {{site.data.keyword.cloud_notm}} services are engineered to meet. {{site.data.keyword.vcf-aas}} is designed to achieve the following availability target.
+Service level objectives (SLOs) describe the design points that the {{site.data.keyword.cloud_notm}} services are engineered to meet. {{site.data.keyword.vcf-aas-full}} is designed to achieve the following availability target.

 | Availability target | Target value | Method |
 |:------------------- |:------------ | :----- |